 In the mood for a fish sandwich?
 Load up a bun with a fish pattie and all the condiments you like.
 Bingo!
 You have a Fish Sandwich!
 Enjoy!

-1 lb fresh or frozen haddock, cod,
+1 lb fresh or frozen haddock, cod, or whiting.

 1 cup milk (approximately)